CrossRef/rest-api-doc/README.md

 - v52, 2017-07-27, removed service notice and what's new section.
 - v53, 2017-08-11, mention `full-text.application` filter
 - v54, 2017-09-18, add info about new "polite pool"
+- v55, 2017-09-21, add info about `/member` and `/funder` filters. add info about `publisher-name` facet.